-The Cuidiu DSE committee is made up of 4 officer roles which come up for renewal every 2 years along with representatives from all of our core activities.
+The Cuidiú DSE committee is made up of 4 officer roles along with representatives from all of our core activities.
 Our committee meets each month to discuss current events and allows each of the representatives to raise any issues or updates from their particular area.
 We also hold an Annual General Meeting in February each year where we discuss the previous year, review the accounts and elect new members to the committee for roles that have become vacant.
 And of course have a glass of wine or two!!

 Chair / Co-Chair

 This is the headline role.
 The chair and co-chair are responsible for the direction our branch takes to serve our members.
 They chair committee meetings and co-ordinate with all other people on the committee.
 These roles are also central in liaising with Cuidiu board of directors to ensure that our branched adheres to policy and procedure.
 This is a role for experienced members and those looking to take Cuidiu’s message out in to the DSE area.
 As such this is a role that requires time to be dedicated on a daily or weekly basis.

 This is an officer role.
 The secretary is responsible for organising committee meetings on a monthly basis.
 Agenda items are sent to the secretary by all other committee members, with the secretary then circulating the agenda prior to meetings and ensuring the meeting covers all agenda points.
 The secretary is also responsible for taking minutes during the meeting and distributing these to members afterwards to allow for any action points to be completed.
 This is a monthly requirement for the secretary position.